xDonaldDuckFTWx/tile-maps/readme.md

 with:
 drawSavedMap(saved_map, transformchange=0, text=bool)

+simple use: change the drawing variable to one of the listed available strings

 Key shortcuts: WASD moves screen, 1,2 zooms, mouse and arrow keys edits maps, spacebar prints edited map.